nyu-oop-sp18/class06/README.md

 ### View Bounds

-Note that in our implementation of `mergeSort` we declare the implicit parameter `f: A => Ordered[A]` for the type conversion, but we never actually use `f` explicitly in the body of the `mergeSort`:
+In our implementation of `mergeSort` we declare the implicit parameter `f: A => Ordered[A]` for the type conversion, but we never actually use `f` explicitly in the body of `mergeSort`:

 ```scala
 def mergeSort[A](xs: List[A])(implicit f: A => Ordered[A]): List[A] = {